AminHMD/BIM-AutomaticRuleChecking-ARC-/README.md

-Requirment to use the app:
+Requirment to use ARCLUX app:

 	- Designing should be done in REVIT Autodesk
 	- It is required to start modeling in the “Metric-Architectural Template”